jhalterman/typetools/README.markdown

 # TypeTools 0.0.1

-A simple set of tools for working Java types.
+A simple set of tools for working with Java types.

 ### Motivation